microsoft/vscode/test/README.md

 ## Run

+The best way to run the Code tests is from within VS Code.
+Simply press `CMD+Shift+T` (`Ctrl+Shift+T` on Windows) to launch the tests.

-You can run tests directly from the command line:
+If you wish to run the tests from a terminal, from the `vscode` folder run:

+	cd vscode
 	mocha

 Alternatively, you can run them from any browser.
 Simply open the URL provided by the following command:

+	cd vscode
 	mocha --browser

 ## Debug

 You can use VS Code to debug your tests.
-Switch to the Debug viewlet, pick the `Mocha` debug target and press `Play`.
+Switch to the Debug viewlet, pick the `Unit Tests` debug target and press `Play`.

 ## Coverage